Sales forecasting software vs. an excel sheet – which one wins?

 Summarizing the information above, it remains to state that the beauty of sales forecasting with software cannot be underestimated.
 Comparing the advantages and disadvantages of both software and Excel options, we can conclude that the winner is the software.
 It’s conditioned with the possibility of providing more accurate and real-time data in contrast to Microsoft Excel.

-The role of Excel in e-commerce will always be recognized and estimated, but the old times are gone and the main emphasis today is on time and efficiency when the speech is about sales forecasting.
+The role of Excel in e-commerce will always be recognized and estimated.
+The old times are gone, though, and the main emphasis today is on time and efficiency when it comes to sales forecasting.